 Identify desired relative spatial arrangement of AuNRs and suitable shape of DNA origami template (Figure 1A).
 Estimate structural parameters of the AuNRs and the origami templates.
 Locate approximate positions of staples that need further modification (Figure 1B).

 Download and install caDNAno18 to design DNA origami template.
-In caDNAno, route the scaffold strand according to the desired shape of the template and generate the staple strands.
-Mark the staple strands that require further modification, i.e., (Figure 1C).
+In caDNAno, route the scaffold strand according to the desired shape of the template and generate the staple strands (Click Seq Tool).
+Click Paint Tool and mark the staple strands that require further modification, i.e., (Figure 1C).

-the DNA staple sequences (Figure 1C) .
+Click Export Tool to export the DNA staple sequences (Figure 1C) to csv file.

+Design double-stranded locks to fix the angle Θ between the two origami bundles.
+Depending on the relative orientation of the two bundles, the origami construct can adapt left- or right-handed (LH/RH) chiral spatial configuration (Figure 1B).

+Import the staples csv file in a spreadsheet application.
 Add polyA10 sequence at the end of the staples used for AuNRs assembly (handles).
+Modify the staple strands on the designed lock sites with lock sequences.

 Note: assemblies in the representative results contain 36 handles protruding at 3’ end of the staple strands, 18 on each DNA origami bundle equally distributed on 2 parallel helices every 21 nt.
 The distance between the first and the last handle position is 168 nt, approximately 57 nm (see the attached caDNAno file).

-Design double-stranded locks to fix the angle Θ between the two origami bundles.
-Depending on the relative orientation of the two bundles, the origami construct can adapt left- or right-handed (LH/RH) chiral spatial configuration (Figure 1B).
-Modify the staple strands on the designed lock sites with lock sequences.

 Assembly of the DNA origami templates